TKMM-Team/TKMM-NX/README.md

 <br />

-**TKMM-NX** is a custom operating system that combines the power of the Tears of the Kingdom Mod Manager (TKMM) with a lightweight, performance-optimized Linux environment—specifically tailored for the Nintendo Switch, based on Lakka / LibreELEC.
+**TKMM-NX** is a Linux operating system based on [Lakka (LibreELEC)](https://github.com/libretro/Lakka-LibreELEC) with custom adaptations that allows the TotK Mod Manager to seamlessly run on the Nintendo Switch, without the need for a PC.

-## Overview

-TKMM-NX transforms your Nintendo Switch into a dedicated mod management console for Tears of the Kingdom.
-Based on industry-leading lightweight Linux distributions such as Lakka and LibreELEC, while incorporating custom adaptations to seamlessly run TKMM.

 ## Help and Documentation